jimhigson/oboe.js/writing/main/5_Implementation.md

 that verification of small parts provides a solid base from which to compose system-level behaviours.
-A Lot of testing is done on the low-level components of the system, less on the component level and less still on a whole-system level where only smoke tests are provided.](images/pyramid)
+A Lot of testing is done on the low-level components of the system, less on the component level and less still on a whole-system level where only smoke tests are provided.
+\label{testpyramid}](images/pyramid)

 The testing itself is a non-trivial undertaking with 80% of code written for this project being test specifications.
 Based on the idea that a